 “Aiko,” Blue starts, “Your tone—”

 “I know, I know.”
-She considers Elaine for a moment, then says, “Hey, Elaine.
+She considers Elaine briefly, then says, “Hey, Elaine.
 I think tangela are stupid pokemon.
 Don’t you?”

 Elaine’s eyes widen, and she looks down between her feet.
 “Um.
 I… I don’t think… I mean they’re not… super smart I guess… but I like them,” she finishes, voice trailing to a whisper at the end.